 In most cases yes but there are some restrictions.
 Obviously, we can’t have EVERYONE bring an electric chair as we can’t store them all.
 For shorter journeys – UK and nearer Europe such as Holland and Brittany for example – you may travel in your electric chair.
 For longer journeys like Austria and Italy the group leaders will make a decision about who most needs to have their electric chair stored in luggage, so that we can get more stretcher beds in the Jumbulance for people to sleep on.
 If you have to bring a manual chair there will always be someone able to push you.

 No there is no allowance.
 But luggage space on the Jumbulances, whilst very large, is not infinite.
 If there is something additional you need to bring, like a walker or commode, please let us know and we’ll do our best to fit it in.

 What about travel insurance?

 The Trust will provide you with their own comprehensive travel insurance that covers cancellation and also medical treatment abroad and to bring you back if the need arises.
-This cost varies depending on the trip (for example its higher for skiing) but is either included in your fare or is clearly noted as an extra cost to pay.
+This cost varies depending on the trip (for example its higher for skiing) but is clearly noted as an extra cost to pay.